b-thi/FNN/README.md

 # FNN

-This package allows the user to build models of the form: f(z, g(x)) where f() is a neural network, z is a vector of scalar covariates, and g(x) is one of a set of functional covariates.
+This package allows the user to build models of the form: f(z, g(x) | $\theta$) where f() is a neural network, z is a vector of scalar covariates, and g(x) is one of a set of functional covariates.
 The package is built on top of the Keras/Tensorflow architecture.

 For more information on the methodology: https://arxiv.org/abs/2006.09590